 - Add sugar, oil, eggs, yogurt, and vanilla.
 Use a whisk to mix until thoroughly combined, although you may still have lumps of banana if your mashed banana wasn't smooth.

 - Let the bread cool for 10 minutes in the pan, then turn the bread out onto a wire cooling rack to let it release remaining steam (or else your bread will be soggy).
 Cool at least 2 hours before cutting.
 Cut with a serrated bread knife (affiliate link).
-Store in an air-tight container.

 Banana Bread Muffins

-- Divide batter into 24 greased muffin cups, filling about ⅔ full.
+- Divide batter into 24 greased muffin cups, filling about β full.
 Bake at 350F for 15-18 minutes, checking at 15, until a toothpick inserted into the center comes out clean.
 Cool for about 5 minutes before removing to a wire rack.
 (Leaving them in the muffin tin will cause the bottoms to become soggy.)